Edited by Gill Burrell, Wednesday 17 June 2026 at 12:58

 One poor tree looked very dry and brown indeed.
 I wondered if it was dying or was it just struggling, being stressed out by the recent heat waves.
 A lady passed by me on the pavement, she smiled and said a friendly "Hello".She had a little white terrier on it's lead trotting along happily beside her.
 It was a lovely spot in the sunshine.
 I could have sat there for hours, but of course I had to carry on walking to do my exercise.

-This time I got onto the black tarmac path, a rather steep hill ( making me huff and puff quite a bit) an incline running upwards alongside the town hall, and leading onto the road into the market place.
+This time I got onto the black tarmac path, a rather steep hill ( making me huff and puff quite a bit!) an incline running upwards alongside the town hall, and leading onto the road into the market place.

-Having safely negotiated the build up of traffic, I pass one of three churches on church street, the little catholic chapel.
-Here I can sit on a bench in the lovely peaceful garden that has a beautiful border of bright and colourful flowers.
+Having safely negotiated the build up of traffic, I pass one of three churches on church street, Here I can sit on a bench in the lovely peaceful garden that has a beautiful border of bright and colourful flowers.
 It is quite peaceful here, considering there is a road just behind the wall.
-I rest a while catching my breath, as I watched the birds perching on the little statues.
-Lovely trees to the sides.
-A good place for meditation!
+I rested for a short time catching my breath, as I watched the birds perching on the little statues and bird bath.

 Wonderful Wanderings!